sascha432/trailing_edge_dimmer/docs/protocol.md

 The errors are stored in *cfg.bits.frequency_low* and *cfg.bits.frequency_high*, which need to be reset manually.

+## Channel on/off state (DIMMER_CHANNEL_ON_OFF)

+When a channel is turned on or off, this event is fired.
+If fading is used, the event is fired immediately before fading reaches the final state.
+The event data is one byte containing a bitset of the channel states.

 ## First time setup, and general configuration

 Following commands are available for calibration